arrdem/lein-template/README.md

 - leveraged my [lein-git-version](https://github.com/arrdem/lein-git-version) plugin
 - had a bunch of config files (`.gitignore`, `.editorconfig`) I just copied around

-This project exists to provide push-button project creation with most of my defaults for genera purpose projects.
+This project exists to provide push-button project creation with most of my defaults for general purpose projects.
 Additional customization will probably be required, but it's already labor-saving for my needs.